preespp/EC311-Logic-Design-Final-Project/README.md

 3. We connect music background to output music, we connect game_logic with fpga_test to hook the input switch and button to check if the game logic works with the time_counter on FPGA or not.

 For Top Module
-We connect time_counter, vga_display, mouse, music, and game_logic to display our final product.
+We connect time_counter, all the vga_display, mouse, music, and game_logic to display our final product.

 Testbench files
 For the simulation test, to correct the mistakes of logic.

-Schematic (Updated Block Diagram from presentation)